All About Vintage, Antique, & Distressed Mirrors

 Sometimes, when I wake up in the morning, I realize that my mirror view is indeed distressed… but my guess is you do not want to read about that!

+Let’s talk about a different type of distressed mirror.
 You are interested in learning about distressed mirror frames and distressed mirror glass.
 Distressed mirrors are sometimes referred to as antiqued or even vintage mirrors.
 As a general term, distressed mirrors can have a distressed frame or distressed mirror glass.
 Many times they have both.
 Let’s have a look at distressed mirror frames and distressed mirror glass.

 Distressed Mirror Frames